oemof/oemof-solph/doc/installation_and_setup.rst

   pip install oemof

-If you do not yet have pip installed in your python environment, see section :ref:`additional_packages_Linux` below for further help.
+To use pip you have to install the pypi package.
+Normally pypi is part of your virtual environment.

 Using Linux repositories to install Python
 ------------------------------------------